swalkinshaw/radicle/README.md

 Templates are found in the `templates` directory.
 They use a real templating language instead of PHP mixed in with HTML.
 [Twig](http://twig.sensiolabs.org/) is used as the templating language.
 It's basically a PHP port of Jinja which Django uses.

 These templates work just like any template/view would in MVC since they only have access to the data passed down to them.
 There's one big exception to this: all built-in WP functions are available through the `wp` object to make our lives easier.

+### Assets

+All assets (css, js, img) are under `/asset`.
+To reference them in a template, use the `asset_url` function.
+It takes a relative path to an asset: `asset_url('css/app.css')`.
+An md5 hash of the file will be appended in a query parameter for caching purposes.